Doctors Note Logo

 When to Seek Professional Advice

 If hair loss is sudden, patchy, or accompanied by scalp pain, itching, or other concerning symptoms, don't wait.
-You can quickly assess your symptoms using this Medically Approved LLM Symptom Checker Chat Bot to get personalized insights and understand whether you should seek immediate care.
+Take a few minutes to use Ubie's free AI symptom checker to quickly understand what might be causing your symptoms and get personalized guidance on whether you should seek immediate medical attention.

 Always speak to a doctor about anything that could be life-threatening or serious.
 A medical professional can rule out conditions like alopecia areata, thyroid disorders, or nutritional deficiencies and tailor a treatment plan to your needs.